vitar/hwsf/src/100-core-model/110-matrix.md

 Each intersection represents a function of cooperation, later used by the Diagnostic Workflow to connect theory to practical improvement.

+The Matrix defines only the structural minimum; additional human dynamics affecting cooperation are covered in the [**Extended Human Dynamics**](../200-extended-model/200-intro-purpose.md) section.

 ## Dimensions of the Matrix

 > **Naming note:** The term **Change/Uncertainty tolerance** is used consistently across HCS to emphasize both the presence of change and the system’s capacity to act under it.